charmbracelet/lipgloss/README.md

 lipgloss.Color("#3C3C3C") // a dark gray
 ```

-Additionally, the terminal's color profile will be detected, and colors will
+The terminal's color profile will be automatically detected, and colors outside
-automatically be degraded to their closest available value.
+the gamut of the current palette will be automatically coerced to their closest
+available value.

 ### Adaptive Colors